Genentech/gneprop/README.md

 Additionally, the repository includes datasets associated with the manuscript (primarly, the **GNEtolC dataset**) and pre-trained checkpoints.

-We are currently finalizing the release of this repository, stay tuned for more updates.
+We are currently finalizing the release of this repository and associated data/checkpoints, stay tuned for more updates.

 ## Getting Started